Modelling the galaxy-halo connection with semi-recurrent neural networks

-Yet the omission of $\tilde{v}_\text{vir}$ distorts the predicted \ac{mhzr} scatter, particularly for satellites, suggesting the importance of dynamical measures of metal synthesis.
-Furthermore, shuffle group 3 exhibits weaker consistency between satellite network runs, and contorts the distribution of metallicities on sample scales; a unique property of this shuffle group.
+Yet the omission of $\tilde{v}_\text{vir}$ distorts the predicted \ac{mhzr} scatter, suggesting the importance of dynamical measures of metal synthesis.
+Furthermore, shuffle group 3 contorts the distribution of metallicities on sample scales; a unique property of this shuffle group.
 While it is unclear whether this last distinction highlights a physical or a deceptive correlation, this could suggest that the dynamical nature of the galaxy-halo connection is the most independent of halo mass.

 If the network is run with the baryon-biased maximum circular velocity in place of our virial approximation, the under-prediction of high metallicity objects is reduced, and the \ac{mzr} is fit more accurately.
 The full enrichment of these objects cannot be determined by our dark matter quantities and is additionally dependent on a purely baryonic phenomenon.
 Our model will undermine the metallicity scatter in a pure dark matter application.
 This result may prove more fruitful if our networks were trained on a semi-analytic model simulation, if this model returns suitable metallicities despite the dark matter determined rotation curve.